LittleD3092/My-Vault/Automatic Control/Automatic Control Basics.md

 ![[control system - automatic control basics.png|500]]

 - Plant: Physical object to be controlled.
 - Control Variables: The quantity or conditions that is measured or controlled.
+Normally the output of the system.
 - Control Signal (input): The quantity or condition varied by the controller so as to affect the values of control variables.
 - Disturbance: A signal that tends to adversely affect the output of a system.
 There are internal disturbance and external disturbance.
 	- Internal disturbance: disturbance generated inside the system.